google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 That's a lot of time and effort, and if you need to make an edit, you'll have to change every tag again.
-**Internal stylesheets** allow you to write your CSS once so that applies to multiple elements.
+**Internal stylesheets** allow you to write your CSS once so that it applies to multiple elements.
 Try it now:

 1. Go to the **live tab**.
 1. Click **Contact** to go to the contact page.
 Notice the font of **Home** and **Contact**.